 - AI and human creativity: an ongoing debate on the obsolescence of artists, the new opportunities, and the issues of copyright.
 See the extensive “art as experiment” by Alexander Reben, Greg Rutkowski on his style being copied, and the blog post and exhibition by AI for Good by the International Technology Union (a United Nations specialised agency).

 - Human-computer interactions (HCI): a new form of dialogue, in which the users mimic the AI system due to the human tendency to adapt linguistically to a counterpart of conversation (interactive alignment).
-See for instance How do we speak with ALEXA or Speech Rate Adjustments in Conversations With an Amazon Alexa Socialbot.
+See for instance How do we speak with ALEXA or Conversations With an Amazon Alexa Socialbot.

 - Large language models associate Muslims with violence: Natural Language Processing (NLP) models like GPT3 learn undesirable social biases and thus perpetuate harmful stereotypes.